Prashantranamagar/Leetcode-Problems/Readme.md

     the process until we have covered the entire array.

-### Two Pointer and Iteratror
+### Two Pointer and Iteratror / Multiple Pointer
 - used in scenarios where the data is linear, such as arrays, strings, or linked lists.
 - find pairs or subarrays in an array that satisfy a certain condition, or when we need to find a specific element in a sorted array.
 - Typically, the two pointers advance towards opposite ends of the data structure with a fixed increment.

+- Solution
+  - Initialize two pointers, left and right, to the first and last elements of the array, respectively.
+    While left is less than or equal to right, do the following:
+    If the sum of the elements at left and right is less than the target value, increment left.
+    If the sum of the elements at left and right is greater than the target value, decrement right.
+    If the sum of the elements at left and right is equal to the target value, return the pair (left, right).
+    If the loop terminates without finding a pair that sums to the target value, return null or some other sentinel value indicating that no such pair was found.
+Using the multiple pointers pattern can be an efficient way to solve certain problems, as it allows us to traverse the data structure in a single pass, rather than needing to perform multiple passes or use nested loops.
+It can also make the solution more readable and easier to understand, as it clearly defines the roles of the different pointers and the logic of the algorithm.